 January

-To apply, you must be a full-time high school student attending a public, private, or home-school in the Greater Boston Area.
-If you happen to be the finalist, you will receive all expenses paid trip to MIT that includes: presentation of research proposals, meeting with MIT professors in the student’s area of interest, personalized tours of MIT research laboratories, attending MIT’s spring tech symposium, opportunity to attend MIT classes and experience MIT student life, the budget of $1000 to implement a project, and weekly mentorship meetings with MIT student mentors.
+To apply, you must be a full-time high school student attending a public, private, or home school in the Greater Boston Area.
+If you happen to be the finalist, you will receive all expenses paid trip to MIT that includes: a presentation of research proposals, meeting with MIT professors in the student’s area of interest, personalized tours of MIT research laboratories, attending MIT’s spring tech symposium, opportunity to attend MIT classes and experience MIT student life, the budget of $1000 to implement a project, and weekly mentorship meetings with MIT student mentors.
 The deadline is January 1st.
-Read more here.
+Read more here and here.

 Clemson University Out-of-State Tuition Scholarship is eligible to residents of South Carolina.
 Domestic out-of-state students with an exceptional high school academic record will be considered for a renewable merit award.
 Students who show financial need through their FAFSA application will be considered for renewable grant funds as well as merit awards offered.
 Applicants must maintain a 3.0 GPA and 12 credits per semester for renewal.
 Inquire with Financial Aid for specific award amounts.
 The deadline is January 3rd.
 More information can be found here and here.

-This will award (2) $1000 scholarships to graduating students in Massachusetts.
+Massachusetts JCI Senate Scholarship will award (2) $1000 scholarships to graduating students in Massachusetts.
 The State winners will be forwarded to the National JCI Senate and will be eligible for additional $1000 scholarships.
 We will also award a special $500 scholarship based on need and special circumstances.
-To be eligible, applicants must be a graduating student in Massachusetts who plans to continue their education at an accredited post-secondary college, university or vocational school.
+To be eligible, applicants must be graduating students in Massachusetts who plan to continue their education at an accredited post-secondary college, university, or vocational school.
 The deadline is January 13th.
-More info. here.
+More info here and here.

-These are for students entering their junior, senior, fifth, or master’s degree year.
+ACEC/MA Education Corporation & Scholarships are for students entering their junior, senior, fifth, or master’s degree year demonstrating an interest in consulting engineering.
+GPA should be 3.0 or higher.
+This scholarship is favored towards those with internship or co-op experience in the field.
 The deadline to apply is January 26th.
-Learn more here.
+Learn more here

 The Barbara J. Sinnott Student of Integrity Scholarship awards $1,000 to each of four graduating high school seniors who demonstrate a commitment to the ideals of the Better Business Bureau.
 The deadline to apply is January 31st.
-Website found here more info here.
+Website found here and more information regarding the scholarship here.

 Rowan University Brown and Gold Scholarship awards merit-based scholarships to eligible out-of-state students enrolled full time during the fall semester.
 Individual award amounts are determined at the discretion of Rowan University’s Office of Admissions based on the overall academic qualifications of the student, the competitiveness of the applicant pool and available funding.
 The deadline is January 31st.
 More information can be found here and here.